IRTF-HRPC/draft-association/draft-association.md

 3. What are the features of protocols that enable freedom of association and assembly?

-4. Does protocol development sufficiently consider usable and accessible formats and technologies appropriate for all persons, including those with different kinds of disabilities?
+4. Does protocol development sufficiently consider usable and accessible formats and technologies appropriate for all persons, including those with different kinds of abilities?

 5. Can a protocol be designed to legitimately exclude someone from an association?